 A submission will not be considered if it has been previously published or is concurrently under consideration by another journal or press.
 Copyright for essays published in Study the South is retained by the authors.

-If you are interested in submitting materials to Study the South, please e-mail editor James G. Thomas, Jr. at email@example.com for instructions.
+If you are interested in submitting materials to Study the South, please e-mail a completed manuscript as a Word document or PDF, along with any available illustrations, graphics, or audio, to editor James G. Thomas, Jr. at email@example.com.

 Peer Review Process